 - Entrance limit zone Use this zone to restrict the number of times a user can enter an area.
 The entrance limit can be tied to a timezone, so that a user is restricted to a maximum number of entries during a specified time span.
-You can also set time limits for reentry to enforce a timed antipassback restriction.
+You can also set time limits for reentry to enforce a timed anti-passback restriction.
 For information about customizing entrance limit zones, see section 5.3.2. - Alarm zone Use this zone to group inputs from multiple devices into a single alarm zone.
 Devices in the alarm zone can be simultaneously armed or disarmed via an arm or disarm card or a key.
-For more information about configuring alarm zones, see sections 3.4.2.4, 3.4.2.5, and 5.3.3. - Fire alarm zone Use this zone to control how doors will respond during a fire.
+For more information about configuring alarm zones, see sections 3.4.2.4, 3.4.2.5, 3.4.2.6 and 5.3.3. - Fire alarm zone Use this zone to control how doors will respond during a fire.
 External inputs can be fed into the BioStar system to automatically trigger door releases or perform other actions.
-For more information about customizing fire alarm zones, see section 5.3.4.
+For more information about customizing fire alarm zones, see section 5.3.4. - Muster zone Use this zone to monitor and track employees during an emergency or to perform a "roll call" where employees are required to be present in a particular area at a particular time.
+Muster zone allows administrators to determine if any employee has not reported to the muster area and, if any employee is unaccounted for, take the necessary actions to locate them.
+For more information about customizing muster zone, see section 5.3.6. - Interlock zone Use this zone to create an interlock area with two doors equipped with devices.
+When an external input indicates that one door is open, the other door is automatically locked to provide a secure interlock area.
+A reader-equipped door that does not belong to any other zone can be used to create up to four interlock zones (four zones maximum per reader).
+For more information about configuring an interlock zone, see section 5.3.7.